November 20, 2017

 2. Crossing State or National Borders

-Even if your company is running under these two criteria, there are still exceptions that may or may not require you to get your Interstate Operating Authority.
+Even if your company is running under these two criteria, there are still exceptions that may or may not require you to get your interstate operating authority or trucking authority.
+For example, if you’re hauling your own property, you probably don’t need your operating authority, even if you’re going across state borders.
 Give us a call at (866) 739-2032 to find out if you really need it.

 What About Intrastate Authority?

-How are These Different Than a USDOT Number?
+How Is Operating Authority Different Than a USDOT Number?

 1. Operating a Commercial Vehicle